BamdadRashidi/AP_Music_player_project/README.md

 this is the main hub of your program where you can upload, download and search for tracks you can like or unlike them, set them to be explicit or not, see your top history, and navigate to other pages if you so wish. all the Json protocols related to track is below:

-### The albums page:
-this is where you create albums and playlists in order to sort your tracks to your liking. you are able to share playlists, add or remove or change things to your liking here. all the json protocols for playlist related tasks is below:
 ```
 // uploading track
 {